frank-xwang/debiased-pseudo-labeling/README.md

 ```

 ## Updates
 [06/2022] Support DebiasPL w/ CLIP for more label-efficient learning.
-DebiasPL (ResNet50) achieves 71.3% top-1 accuray with only 1% labels on ImageNet!
+DebiasPL (ResNet50) achieves 71.3% top-1 accuray on ImageNet only using 1% labels!

 [04/2022] Initial Commit.
 Support zero-shot learning and semi-supervised learning on ImageNet.